FOREX-Dollar edges up as market looks to U.S. debt ceiling talks, inflation data

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Rae Wee in Singapore, Editing by Angus MacSwan)
+(Reporting by Iain Withers, Additional reporting by Alun John in London and Rae Wee in Singapore, Editing by Angus MacSwan and Christina Fincher)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.